 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

-It specifically establishes an understanding of key building technology by introducing typical building construction for historic and contemporary buildings.
+It specifically establishes an understanding of key building technology by introducing typical building construction of historic and contemporary buildings.
 The principles of building services and environmental design in the design of interior spaces will also be introduced.
 Materials, their properties, selection and application will be considered and tested.

-Additionally, students will develop communication techniques appropriate to the diversity of information designers’ use and audiences targeted.
-These will include the use of different orthogonal drawing conventions, diagrams and sketches, and a range of modelmaking types and making processes.
+Additionally, students will develop communication techniques appropriate to the diversity of information designers use and audiences targeted.
+These will include the use of different orthogonal drawing conventions, diagrams and sketches, and a range of model making types and making processes.

 The module will use different methods to establish this knowledge; site visits and surveys, case studies, making and drawing workshops, as well as lectures, seminars and the utilisation of a wide variety of published sources.